Analysis | Will the chaotic and deadly withdrawal from Afghanistan be Biden’s defining moment?

 Leon Panetta, who served as CIA director and secretary of defense in the Obama administration, said: “I think he’s been holding this decision in his gut for a long time.
 In some ways, as president, he really wanted to make the decision he had hoped would have been made a long time ago.
 In many ways, I think he was so intent on fulfilling that decision that he probably did not listen to all of the guidance and advice to the contrary.”

 The debate now, however, should not be over whether Biden was correct back in 2009.
-It should be whether the decision to complete the withdraw now was the right one and, if so, was it inevitable that the final days would be so chaotic, with the prospect that some Americans and many Afghans who have been helpful to the United States will not be evacuated by the deadline.
+It should be whether the decision to complete the withdrawal now was the right one and, if so, was it inevitable that the final days would be so chaotic, with the prospect that some Americans and many Afghans who have been helpful to the United States will not be evacuated by the deadline.

 Ivo Daalder, president of the Chicago Council on Global Affairs and a former U.S. ambassador to NATO, said: “They’re not in a good place.
-But they were never likely to be in a perfect place … The decision to withdraw was preordained to leave behind big problems.
+But they were never likely to be in a perfect place. . . .
+The decision to withdraw was preordained to leave behind big problems.
 What we were trying to do for 10-15 years wasn’t working.”

 Biden was dealt a difficult hand by Trump, who drew down U.S. forces significantly after reaching a deal with the Taliban, even to levels lower than that deal required.
 The agreement allowed the Taliban to continue to gain territory, though U.S. forces were no longer targeted.